-Helping a friend in difficulty could be the miracle.
+Helping a friend in difficulty could be a miracle.
 An empowering word could be what that stranger desperately needed.

-Taking the time to talk to someone, being a child mentor, visiting an elderly could be their longing answers.
+Taking the time to talk to someone, being a child mentor, or visiting an elderly could be their longing for answers.

 Be good, be compassionate, be determined, and Be the miracle for yourself and others.